dmcarth/Cue/README.md

 if let found = ast.search(index: 44, options: opts) {
 	// Finds and returns a node that matches the search query.
 If none, search returns nil.
 }

+let nodes = ast.childNodes(from: 0, to: 44)
+// Returns all children in the utf16 index range 0..<44
 ```

 All nodes in the AST contain a `startIndex` and an `endIndex`.
 These properties map to the utf16 indices in the original string where the node's content starts and ends.
 This is to enable maximum compatibility with NSRange in Foundation, but that may change in the future.